 Within the next year, I was homeless.

 This was more than four years ago and, since then, I have been incarcerated multiple times, forced into treatment programs, remained sober for different lengths of time, and relapsed a few times.
 A circle of triumphs, failures, mistakes, and ultimately, frustration and disappointment.

-I still struggle every day, every second, to keep my head on straight, but I the thing that has kept me sober more than anything is writing.
-Sharing my story and helping others.
+I still struggle every day, every second, to keep my head on straight, but the thing that has kept me sober more than anything is writing.
+Sharing my story and helping others on Syringes to Sobriety.

 I hope my experiences help someone else avoid making the same mistakes.
 If not, I hope I can at least be a sounding board for any frustrations any of you may have.
 I don’t want people to blindly follow when a therapist or website tells you the best way for you to get clean.
 I want to help people put a plan together based on their individual needs.

 I also want to help families understand what is going through a drug user’s head.
 Through my stories, I hope readers understand, that your loved one’s struggles with drugs have nothing to do with how much they love you.
 They love you very much.
 Take comfort in this forum as a place to refer someone to.
 I will never turn anyone away who needs advice and, after reading my story it should be clear, I have no room to judge!

 I strongly believe we have not found the perfect approach to recovery yet, but I have not lost hope.
 Whether it is reviewing every meditation app on the market or recommending a treatment center that conforms to your individual issues, you will be able to find it on this site.
 With the age of the internet and forums like this, the opportunities are limitless.